kamalbhaiii/Belzir-Project/readme.md

 2. **Environment Setup**:

-   - Create `.env` files in each service directory.
+   - Create `.env` files in each service directory as per the configuration
-   - Add the following variables:
+     below:

      #### `auth-service/.env`